t-sagara/PortableTab/docs/index.rst

 Welcome to PortableTab's documentation!
 =======================================

-PortableTab is a library that provides the ability to serialize a table with types into a file, and deserialize rows extracted from the specified positions in the file.
+PortableTab is a library that allows for serialization of typed tables into a set of files, as well as deserialization of specific rows extracted from the files.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-   quick_start
    overview
    install
+   quick_start

 Modules
 =======